clarisma/just-the-docs/cpp/basics.md

 $ gol build france france-latest.osm.pbf
 ```

-For a country-sized extract, this should take a few minutes on a reasonably modern machine.
+This creates `france.gol`, which takes a few minutes on a reasonably modern machine.

 The [`gol query`](/gol/query) command supports basic [GOQL queries](/goql).
 The GeoDesk Toolkit brings the full range of geospatial capabilities to your applications.